 The three most common FLS lawsuits are:

 - Misclassification Cases: Employee claims that the employer improperly classified her as exempt from the FLS, or an independent contractor (which are largely free from FLS-imposed requirements).

 - Off-the-clock Cases: Employee claims that the employer did not pay him for all hours actually worked because some work was performed “off the clock.”

 - Tip-Pool Cases: Tipped employees claim that their employer didn’t fully comply with the FLS’s “tip credit” or “tip pool” requirements (like by forcing them to share tips with non-tipped employees or not giving proper notice of the tip pool contribution amount).

 A Successful Outcome

-At Lieser Skaff Alexander, we defend and protect the business interests of employers and help them navigate the complexities of the ever-changing set of employment laws and regulations.
+At Lieser Skaff, we defend and protect the business interests of employers and help them navigate the complexities of the ever-changing set of employment laws and regulations.